ltgcgo/docs/src/painted/README.md

 ## Installation
 > **Warning**
 >
-> Node.js does not support proxies, but it is currently the only viable option.
+> Node.js on Windows does not respect proxy settings.
+If proxies are needed, switch to Deno instead.

 With an acceptable Internet connection, the whole installation process should not take more than 20 seconds.
 On POSIX systems, the figure is even lower.